Learning After The Lockdown: How To Catch Up With Education In 2021

 Finally, supporting children’s education can be overwhelming for working parents and caregivers.
 Seek digital solutions catered to children’s early learning in a way that makes use of their natural energy and curiosity.

-At Mrs. Myer’s Reading Room, we are already providing such digital solutions to children in Chicago and across the country.
+At Mrs. Myers' Reading Room, we are already providing such digital solutions to children in Wisconsin and across the country.
 We offer programs for children learning to read, math resources, and interventionist tutoring for all subjects.
 Click here to sign up for a free trial.